networknext/next/README.md

 6. Set environment variables on the server, so Network Next knows where your server is running.

-        export NEXT_SERVER_ADDRESS=10.2.100.23:7777        # change to the real public IP:port of your server export NEXT_DATACENTER=cloud                       # autodetects datacenter in GCP or AWS
+        export NEXT_SERVER_ADDRESS=10.2.100.23:7777        # change to the public IP:port of your server export NEXT_DATACENTER=cloud                       # autodetects datacenter in GCP or AWS